 Edmund Cartwight (born Nottinghamshire, England, 1743; died Hastings, Sussex, England, October 30, 1823) was an inventor and a cleric.
 He created the power loom for weaving.
 Idea: Children could weave on a simple loom.
 They could then appreciate how the power loom made the production of textiles more efficient.

 Evaline Ness (born Union City, Ohio, 1911; died New York, New York, August 12, 1986) wrote and/or illustrated more than 30 books for children.
 She received three Caldecott Honor Awards: in 1964 for All in the Morning Early, in 1965 for A Pocketful of Cricket, and in 1966 for Tom Tit Tot.
-Sam, Bangs, & Moonshine won the 1967 Caldecott Award.
+Her book Sam, Bangs, & Moonshine won the 1967 Caldecott Award.
 Children could learn more at: Evaline Ness.

 Robert Penn Warren (born Guthrie, Kentucky, 1905; died Stratton, Vermont, September 15, 1989) was an American writer.
 He won the 1947 Pulitzer Prize for All the King’s Men.